Key life sciences trends as the world emerges from COVID-19 - OpenText Blogs

 Gaining insight from patients in the real world

-To make clinical trials more accessible and effective in a virtual setting, the deployment of a single platform for the unified integration of systems and data facilitates the process of collecting, preparing and analyzing trial participant data.
-This includes real world data from medical apps and wearables managed by the patient.
+To make clinical trials more accessible and effective in a virtual setting, the deployment of a single platform for the unified integration of systems and data facilitates the process of collecting, preparing, and analysing trial participant data.
+This includes real-world data from medical apps and wearables managed by the patient.